-In this YouTube SEO post, I am going to show you how to rank YouTube videos fast to get targeted traffic to your affiliate sales funnel.
+In this YouTube SEO post, I am going to show you how to rank YouTube videos fast on both the Youtube platform as well as on the first page of Google to get targeted traffic to your affiliate sales funnel.

 … Or you can direct that traffic to anywhere you want.